The deKleist Musical

 to suggest some sort of original recording error.
 This stated:

-and when no extras are included, or (2) if and when extras are included
+accurately (1) if and when no extras are included, or (2) if and when

-but any such extras are of the same exact date the journal entry is
+extras are included but any such extras are of the same exact date the

-essentially represents the date for which a “hold to fill”
+date essentially represents the date for which a “hold to fill” period

-period terminates (whether stated in the Journal as such, or not) and
+terminates (whether stated in the Journal as such, or not) and the

-are identical, it is also the case that occasionally the two dates vary
+documents are identical, it is also the case that occasionally the two dates

-by one or two days maximum.
-But this minor variance can easily be attributed
+vary by one or two days maximum.
+But this minor variance can easily be

-as when entering a transaction on the next or following work day.
+department, such as when entering a transaction on the next or following

 Adding Current Historical Information